-To schedule a dementia care planning session online, click here or call 314.801.0414.
+To schedule a care consultation, call 314.801.0414.

 Alzheimer’s Association sponsored support groups are meetings where individuals living with Alzheimer’s or other dementias, as well as their friends and family, can find support, education and guidance.

 We're currently transitioning our support groups to online or phone-based meetings.
-Contact the Alzheimer's Association Helpline to learn more at 800.272.3900
+Contact the Alzheimer's Association Helpline to learn more at 800.272.3900.

 Back to top

 Healthy Living for your Brain and Body: Join us to learn about research in the areas of diet and nutrition, exercise, cognitive activity and social engagement, and use hands-on tools to help you incorporate these tips into a plan for healthy aging.

-This free three-part class is for caregivers of those with middle-stage Alzheimer’s or other types of dementia/memory loss.
+Living with Alzheimer's for Middle-Stage Caregivers (a Series): This three-part class is for caregivers of those with middle-stage Alzheimer’s or other types of dementia/memory loss.
 You will learn about changes in communication, behavior and relationships, and will get tips for providing safe and effective care in the middle stages of Alzheimer’s/dementia/memory loss.

 10 Warning Signs of Alzheimer's: Learn about typical age-related changes, common warning signs of Alzheimer’s, how to approach someone about memory concerns, early detection, the benefits of a diagnosis and the diagnostic process, and Alzheimer’s Association resources.